Becoming a CPA

-To schedule your Live or LiveOnline courses, please visit our Getting Started page.
+Ready to schedule your Live or LiveOnline courses?
+Visit our Getting started page.

-Becker also offers a variety of additional study materials to get you across the finish line – from flashcards, to Final Review, to supplemental multiple-choice questions.
+Becker also offers a variety of additional study materials — from flashcards to Final Review to supplemental multiple-choice questions — to help get you ready for exam day.